Conflict Resolution, Bullying, Violence Prevention, Emotional Intelligence, and More

 Research About School Violence -- the latest research about youth violence from the Center for the Study and Prevention of Violence.

-National Crime Prevention Council's Website -- an emphasis on maintaining "civic health" -- ideas about how parents, students, teachers, administrators, law enforcement, and community members can work together to limit school violence -- also includes links to other good sites.
+National Crime Prevention Council -- an emphasis on maintaining "civic health" -- ideas about how parents, students, teachers, administrators, law enforcement, and community members can work together to limit school violence -- also includes links to other good sites.

 Annals of the American Academy of Political and Social Science: School Violence: Gangs and a Culture of Fear -- an online journal about violence in schools, school structure, gang activity as it pertains to students and solutions to the growing gang problem.